Articles & Blogs:

 Full Truckload Freight (FTL)

-A full or partial load shipment filling up an entire truck.
+Full or partial load shipment filling up an entire truck.

 Fuel Surcharge (FSC)